okanakdogan/WakeMeUp/README.md

 # WakeMeUp
-An Alarm App for learn&amp;pratice programming with Kotlin
+An Alarm App for learn&amp;practice programming with Kotlin